rdmorganiser/rdmorganiser.github.io/en/software.md

 Development
 -----------

 For the further development of RDMO, we use a roadmap process in which the existing issues on GitHub are prioritised by the community.
-In 2022, a large number of issues were prioritised into critical, high, medium and low in two community meetings.
+In 2022, a large number of issues were prioritised into `critical`, `high`, `medium` and `low` in two community meetings.
 The best way to view the individual lists is on GitHub, under these links:

 * [Critical](https://github.com/rdmorganiser/rdmo/issues?q=is%3Aopen+is%3Aissue+label%3A%22priority%3A+critical%22)
 * [High](https://github.com/rdmorganiser/rdmo/issues?q=is%3Aopen+is%3Aissue+label%3A%22priority%3A+high%22)